MoOx/postcss-cssnext/docs/content/usage.md

 (eg: autoprefixer + cssnext - but cssnext already includes autoprefixer).**
 _In order to fix this, here is a warning.
 You are welcome._

+## `warnForDeprecations`

+_(default: true)_

+This option should be left with its default value, unless you are aware of the risk and plan to handle the situation.

 ---

 **To know all available options, please check corresponding postcss plugin by